• Skip to primary navigation

 Instructions

-• Add a sheet of baking paper or foil to a baking tray add the yogurt and honey.
+• Add a sheet of baking paper or foil to a baking tray add 500 g Natural yogurt and 3 tablespoon Honey.
 Mix well and spread it out.
 Our pieces were about a half inch thick, but how thick yours is depends on how thin you spread out the yogurt.

-• Sprinkle the yogurt with oats and chia seeds.
+• Sprinkle the yogurt with 3 tablespoon Oats and 1 tablespoon chia seeds.

 • Make this more indulgent by drizzling it with melted white chocolate.
 Milk and dark works well too.